logzio/documentation/docs/shipping/Code/java.md

 - Java 8+

 :::note
-If you need an example aplication to test this integration, please refer to our [.NET OpenTelemetry repository](https://github.com/logzio/opentelemetry-examples/tree/main/java/logs).
+If you need an example aplication to test this integration, please refer to our [Java OpenTelemetry repository](https://github.com/logzio/opentelemetry-examples/tree/main/java/logs).
 :::

 ### Configure the instrumentation